ehoversten/Teaching_Review/HTML_CSS/html_review.md

 &nbsp;
 ## Layout and Positioning in CSS

+#### The `position` property specifies the type of positioning method used for an element

 ```css
 div {
   position: static | relative | absolute | fixed | sticky;
 }
 ```

+* Static - Default value.
+Elements render in order, as they appear in the document flow

+* Absolute - The element is positioned `relative` to its first positioned (not static) ancestor/`parent element`

+* Fixed - The element is positioned `relative` to the `browser window`

+* Relative - The element is positioned relative to its normal position

+* Sticky - A newly added CSS property, The element is positioned based on the user's scroll position

 &nbsp;